-If you are handling customer reporting requirements as one-offs, you may be missing important synergies.
-Once you have a catalog of requirements mapped to enterprise-wide controls, you are in a position to realize substantial efficiencies during control testing.
-Rather than testing each time a requirement comes in from a customer, you need only test each control once-for both internal and external purposes-and then document the results for every requirement to which the control applies.
+If you are handling customer reporting requirements as oneoffs, you may be missing important synergies.
+Once you have a catalog of requirements mapped to enterprisewide controls, you are in a position to realize substantial efficiencies during control testing.
+Rather than testing each time a requirement comes in from a customer, you may be able to develop a testing strategy that maximizes leveraging each control once-for both internal and external purposes-and then document the results for every requirement to which the control applies.